erroronline1/caro/readme.md

 # Statement on technical guidelines on data security
 This software aims to match as much relevant aspects of security measures as reasonable and possible.
 The software is *not* responsible for the infrastructure though.
 Running the neccessary servers, backups, networks device user registration, etc. are within the duties of your IT-department.

+## NIS-2 statement
+According to https://www.enisa.europa.eu/sites/default/files/2025-06/ENISA_Technical_implementation_guidance_on_cybersecurity_risk_management_measures_version_1.0.pdf there is a lot of documentation necessary to meet the NIS-2 requirements.
+However what has been possible to do in regards of security and integrity has been implemented.
+Most of the requirements are to be fulfilled by the operator of the infrastructure and end user and is not within the duties and capabilities of this software at all.

+What [the team](#the-team) tries to accomplish is
+* structured incident reporting within [the issue tracker](https://github.com/erroronline1/caro/issues) of the main repository
+* continuous maintenance as the team is architect, programmer, maintainer, user and scapegoat in a multiple role
+* logging what is appropriate and feasible to be reviewed
+* provide an inbuilt information on whom to report to
+* access control

 ## Terms of service for using the application